Critical graphs without triangles: an optimum density construction: Avoiding triangles (constructions)

 Now so long as $k\geq 6$, we have that $t_1,t_2\geq 2$ and so by choosing $s^p_1,s^p_2$ suitably large for each $p\in \{1,2\}$, we assure that a $1-\ep'$ fraction of the vertices from each $C_p$ are active, giving that $G_k$ has $\geq (\frac 1 4-\ep)n^2$ edges for all $k\geq 6$, so long as we can take $C_1,C_2$ to be the same size.

-For the case where $k$ is even, we can let them be identical, so if we are not interested in good constants for the case where $k$ is odd, we have finished the proof of Theorem \ref{dtf}, since one can use the Mycielski operation to get the case `$k$ is odd' from the case `$k$ is even' (giving a density constant of $\frac{3}{16}-\ep$ for the odd $k$).
-To prove better density constants, we will want to argue that we can take $C_1,C_2$ to be the same size even if $k$ is odd.
+For the case where $k$ is even, we can let them be identical, so if we are not interested in good constants for the case where $k$ is odd, we could finish by using the Mycielski operation to get the case `$k$ is odd' from the case `$k$ is even' (giving a density constant of $c_k\geq \frac{3}{16}$ for the odd $k$).
+To prove best-possible density constants, we will want to argue that we can take $C_1,C_2$ to be the same size even if $k$ is odd.
 This will follow from Lemma \ref{homap} below.

 An arithmetic progression is called homogeneous if it includes the point 0.
 We call a subset of $\Z^+$ \emph{positive homogeneous} if it contains (all) the positive terms of an infinite homogeneous arithmetic progression.
 We have: \begin{observ} The sums and products of positive homogeneous sets are positive homogeneous sets. \end{observ} The important property we need is this: \begin{observ} The intersection of two positive homogeneous sets is a positive homogeneous set. \end{observ} In particular, the intersection is infinite, and so nonempty.
 Because of this property, the following lemma regarding the $U^{k-1}_{k-i+1}$ implies that we can let $\abs{C_1}=\abs{C_2}$ in the case where $k$ is odd, finishing the proof of the density of the $G_k$: \begin{lemma} Let $k\geq 4,$ $1\leq i\leq k$, and fix triangle-free $(k-j)$-critical graphs $S_j$ of order $s_j$ for each $j>2$.
 Then the set of natural numbers $n$ for which there is a $U^{k-1}_{k-i+1}$ on $n$ points constructed using the fixed graphs $S_2,S_3,\dots$ (so, we only have freedom in choosing the graph $S_1$) is positive homogeneous.
 The same holds for the set of natural numbers $n'$ for which there exists a $U^{k-1}_{k-i+1}$ constructed from the $S_2,S_3,\dots$ which has exactly $n'$ active vertices. \end{lemma} \begin{proof} This follows by induction from Observations \ref{Utfs}, \ref{+*hp}, and \ref{caphp}. \end{proof} This completes the proof that the $G_k$ are dense with $(\frac{1}{4}-o(1))n^2$ edges for $k\geq 6$.
 For $k=4$ our construction is the same as Toft's graph and so has $\frac 1 {16} n^2+n$ edges.
 The remaining case is $k=5$.